pyeventsourcing/eventsourcing/docs/topics/process.rst

 Processes
 ---------

-Process applications have a policy, that responds to domain events by executing commands.
+A process application has a policy.
+The policy may respond to a domain events by executing a command on an aggregate.

-In the code below, the Reservations process responds to new orders, by creating a reservation.
-The Orders process responds to new reservations, by setting an order as reserved.
-The Payments process responds when as order is reserved, by making a payment.
+In the code below, the Reservations process policy responds to new orders by creating a reservation.
+The Orders process responds to new reservations by setting an order as reserved.

+The Payments process responds when as order is reserved by making a payment.
 The Orders process responds to new payments, by setting an order as paid.

 .. code:: python